kiali/kiali.io/content/en/docs/Configuration/p8s-jaeger-grafana/tracing/tempo.md

 #### Resources consumption

 Grafana Tempo is a powerful tool, but it can lead to performance issues when not configured correctly.
-The following configuration can lead to OOM issues for simple queries in the query-frontend component:
+For example, the following configuration is not recommended and may lead to OOM issues for simple queries in the query-frontend component:

 ```yaml
 spec: